Uptick in food prices impact local restaurants and grocery stores

 LATHAM, N.Y.
-(NEWS10) – Consumer prices are on the rise, and shoppers can see the change in their receipt totals.
+(WTEN) – Consumer prices are on the rise, and shoppers can see the change in their receipt totals.
 But how is the price increase of edible goods impacting the Capital Region?

 Robert Cardona, Cardona Market co-owner, brought out a one-gallon bottle of Dolce Vita oil.
 The store utilizes the canola/olive oil mixture in most of the market’s ready-to-eat foods.